The theology company logo

 Mathematics

-Here we think of mathematics as the exploration of pure abstraction.
-Mathematicians can communicate anything that can be written down.
-There is simply not enough matter in the earth to construct a physical infinite set.
+There is simply not enough matter in the Earth to construct a physical infinite set.
 Yet abstraction allows us to imagine, talk, and write about infinite sets.
-The practical criterion for mathematics is that its creations be consistent, useful and beautiful
+The practical criterion for mathematics is that its creations be consistent, useful and beautiful, capturing the essence of a structure as my imagination can capture the essence of a bag of flour.
+Imagination - Wikipedia

 Mathematical language is an aid to consistency and communication.
 It is an extension of natural language.
 Mathematics uses numbers stretching to infinity to enable us to deal with huge sets of objects like all the points in a space, and complex relationships between them.

 In natural languages, names are seen as very different from things.
 My name is a word; I am a massive and complex physical object.
 Mathematics deals only with names, so that its correspondences exist between names only.
-It completely ignores the physical embodiment of names that Landauer suggests is necessary for their realization.
+It ignores the physical embodiment of names that Landauer suggests is necessary for their realization.

 Arithmetic and geometry

 Traditionally, mathematics is divided into two areas, arithmetic and geometry.
 Arithmetic is concerned with numbers, geometry with shapes, forms, pictures and spaces.
 Applied arithmetic uses numbers to model the relationships of distinct, countable objects like sheep and monetary units.
 Applied geometry deals with the measurement and calculation of continuous objects like land and buildings.
+Arithmetic - Wikipedia, Geometry - Wikipedia

 The interface between arithmetic and geometry is a fertile source of mathematics.
 It was here that people realized that integers were not enough to describe continuous geometric objects.
 So it become necessary to invent fractions (rational numbers).
 Then it was discovered that the diagonal of a unit square cannot be represented by a rational number.
-Heath This pointed to the new world of real numbers which both includes the rational numbers, and fills the spaces between them.
+This pointed to the new world of real numbers which both includes the rational numbers, and fills the spaces between them.
+Heath

 Order and correspondence

 Two important ideas in set theory are order and correspondence.
 The discovery of algebra led to the development of the complex numbers so that every algebraic equation would have a numerical solution.
 A complex number is an ordered pair of numbers with special rules for their arithmetic operations.
 Set theory does not restrict itself to ordered pairs, but may consider infinite ordered sets and operations that operate on such sets.
 This mathematical formalism has proved very useful in physics.
+Vector space - Wikipedia

 Set theory put mathematics on such a firm foundation that Cantor discovered a new realm of numbers.
 Cantor's work was inspired by the need for an arithmetic treatment of the geometrical continuum.

 He was able to reveal an enormously complex structure within the continuum which can be represented by transfinite numbers.
-Cantor The transfinite cardinal and ordinal numbers that Cantor invented form the mathematical backbone of this site.
+The transfinite cardinal and ordinal numbers that Cantor invented form the mathematical backbone of this site.
+Cantor

 Consistency, completeness and computability